code-mentoring/game-nation/README.md

 Requirements:
     * python3 (3.9.0) and pip (20.1.1)
     * npm (6.14.8)
-    * (specific versions may not be required)

-Instructions may vary for Windows and MacOS
+Instructions may vary for Windows and MacOS.
+Specific versions may not be required.

 ### Get the source
 1. Fork this repo